DenizQA/airalo-automation-task/README.md

 **Reusable Data Setup:**

-- Test data is handled through JSON files (`esim-data.json`), allowing multiple test sets to be added and reused across different test cases.
+- Test data is handled through **JSON files** (`esim-data.json`), allowing multiple test sets to be added and reused across different test cases.
-- The first test verifies the details of the first eSIM package for Japan, using the dataset `data-set1`.
+- The first test verifies the details of the first eSIM package for **Japan**, using the dataset `data-set1`.
-- An additional skipped test demonstrates how to iterate over all available eSIM packages for a specific country (**Japan**) and verify each package dynamically.
+- An additional **skipped** test demonstrates how to iterate over all available eSIM packages for a specific country (**Japan**) and verify each package dynamically.

 **Test Structure:**